midas-network/covid19-smh-research/target-data/README.md

 For any questions or issues, please feel free to open an issue.

-## Disparities Round
+## Heterogeneities Round

-This folder contains the calibration data for phase 1 and 2 of the COVID-19 Scenario Modeling Hub (SMH) Disparities Round.
+This folder contains the calibration data for phase 1 and 2 of the COVID-19 Scenario Modeling Hub (SMH) Heterogeneities Round.

 ### Demographic data